uchenm/uchenm/README.md

 - 👀 I’m interested in functional programming
 - 🌱 I’m currently learning scala、akka、cats、zio etc
 - 💞️ I’m looking to collaborate on coding stuff...
-- 📫 How to reach me uchenm@gmail.com
+- 📫 reach me via email: uchenm@gmail.com

 <!---
 uchenm/uchenm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.